-"Prices are now 41% higher than their last peak during the housing boom in 2006"
+"Prices are now 46% higher than their last peak during the housing boom in 2006"

+Why is this housing market different that the 2007 downturn?
 The key housing market data differentiating the current real estate market from the 2007 real estate market, are positive events for housing that we did not have in 2007.

 1. Home equity is at record levels, which reduces the foreclosure risk we saw in 2007.

 2. We had too much supply in 2007 versus today's markets, where we are still short 4-5 million homes and five years away from supply meeting demand .